 - You help us ensure we can feature high quality artists

 - You help us to introduce exciting newcomers

-- You help us to create new platforms
+- You help us to create new platforms and encourage new audiences

 Please join us and become a Bach Friend to help us make things happen.
 You can do so for as little as £50, rising to £1,000 from our Bach Friends section.
 May I ask you to take a moment to think about this ….and then come and join us?
 The more finds we raise, the more we can do.
 I look forward to welcoming you.